paparabbit/kobalt/readme.md

 **View Composer**

-KobaltServiceProvider makes sure the active variable is available in the admin nav partial

- //!TODO is this a good idea?
+FYI, KobaltServiceProvider makes sure the active variable is available in the admin nav partial, its pushing in segment(2) so make sure this is what you want.
+Undecided if this is a good thing.

 **Publish assets**

 admin js,